mila-iqia/COVI-AgentSim/docs/src/notes/hydra.md

 `get_test_conf` will load `hydra-configs/simulation/config.yaml`'s `defaults` and overwrite the resulting configuration with whatever's in `test_configs/test_variables.yaml`.
 Test configurations **must** be in `test_configs/`.

 The whole Hydra setup is tested in `tests/test_hydra.py`.
-Contact Victor if you want to add / change tests.
+Contact XXX if you want to add / change tests.

 ## Advanced